Stopping subdivision in a key wildlife corridor along the Kootenai River in northwestern Montana.

 Wild River PROJECT BRIEF

-Grizzly bears in the Cabinet-Yaak Ecosystem are struggling.
-Tucked into the northwest corner of Montana, the Cabinet-Yaak does not benefit from the conservation strongholds of a national park or large wilderness area.
+Grizzly bears in the Cabinet-Yaak Ecosystem are persisting against the odds.
+Tucked into the northwestern corner of Montana, the Cabinet-Yaak does not benefit from the conservation strongholds of a national park or large wilderness area.
 U.S. Highway 2 follows the Kootenai River through the middle of the ecosystem, a geographic waistline that splits the area in two, separating the Cabinet and Purcell mountain ranges.
 Recent studies estimate just 25 bears on either side of the divide.

 Shore up the middle of the Cabinet-Yaak and the potential for connected bear habitat from Canada to central Idaho becomes significantly greater.
-The corridor is there for the making; now we need your help.
+With Wild River located in a natural bottleneck near the confluence of the Kootenai and Yaak rivers, what’s missing is permanent protection for the corridor.

 Wild River at a Glance